bancobpi/style-guide/docs/specification-rules/fill.md

 ## bpi-enumeration-attributes-size

-To bring a better description of the attributes, suggesting that it has more than one character.
+Enumerators should be clear about its meaning.
+This rule validates that it has more than one character.
 Preferably it is a description and not just numbers.

 BAD Example | GOOD Example
 ---------|----------